winglang/wing/docs/docs/02-concepts/04-tests.md

 Refer to the TESTS section in the image below.
 You have the option to run all tests or a single test.
 ![image](https://github.com/winglang/wing/assets/1727147/7d5ebc00-9316-41d1-9a3c-0e28e195d077)

+### Saving test output to a json file

+In order to save a test output to a json file, add the relative path to the file (without `.json` extension) to the `-o` or `--output-file` option.

+For example:
+`wing test -t sim -o out /test/file.test.w`
+`wing test -t sim --output-file out /test/file.test.w`